-Extreme User Interviews
+Quick details: Extreme User Interviews

-Furthermore, Extreme User Interviews are best performed individually than in a group.
+Furthermore, extreme user interviews are best performed individually than in a group.
 This will help curb peer-pressured responses from the participants.
-Extreme User Interviews with at least 12 individuals may involve repetitive responses.
+Extreme user interviews with at least 12 individuals may involve repetitive responses.
 However, it will also lead the most critical issues to surface based on the frequency of repetition among the participants.
-Extreme User Interviews can be a precursor to customer segmentation and defining personas for your users.
+Extreme user interviews can be a precursor to customer segmentation and defining personas for your users.

-Advantages of Extreme User Interviews
+Advantages of Extreme user interviews

-01 Meaningful Insights
+1. Meaningful Insights

-02 No peer pressure if done individually
+2. No peer pressure if done individually

-If Extreme User Interviews are done one-on-one, there is no worry about individuals getting peer-pressured into a response that they don’t entirely agree with.
+If extreme user interviews are done one-on-one, there is no worry about individuals getting peer-pressured into a response that they don’t entirely agree with.

 The researcher can adapt as per the quality and kind of responses being provided by the extreme users.

-04 Empathy & Connection
+4. Empathy & Connection

 The researcher can give his/her undivided attention to the participants as well as connect with individual participants uniquely.
 This can allow the participants to feel comfortable during the interview while being authentic as well as open about the situation or issues being discussed.

-05 Wide range of data collection
+5. Wide range of data collection

-Disadvantages of Extreme User Interviews
+Disadvantages of Extreme user interviews

-01 Participant identification and recruitment
+1. Participant identification and recruitment